Skip to content

 11. Smooth Mats: Smooth mats offer a different aesthetic to the traditional textured mat.
 They are easy to clean and maintain, making them ideal for those who practice daily.

-12. Sticky Mats: Sticky mats provide excellent grip, making them an ideal option for beginners or those who tend to sweat during their practice.
+12. Sticky Mats: Sticky mats provide excellent grip, making them an ideal option for beginners or those with less strength.
 They have a textured surface that prevents slipping and sliding.

 13. Printed Mats: Printed mats offer a unique and fun aesthetic to your practice.
-They come in various colors and patterns, allowing you to express your personality and style during your practice.
+They come in various colours and patterns, allowing you to express your personality and style during your practice.

-14. Reversible Mats: Reversible mats offer two different textures and colors on each side, providing flexibility and variety during your practice.
+14. Reversible Mats: Reversible mats offer two different textures and colours on each side, providing flexibility and variety during your practice.
 They are perfect for yogis who like to switch things up regularly.

 15. Acupressure Mats: Acupressure mats have small plastic spikes or acupressure points that stimulate specific areas of the body during your practice.
 They can help improve circulation, reduce stress, and alleviate tension in the muscles.